-Today I’m excited to share a DetailsPro update that makes it easier than ever to design beautiful, long, and detailed Apple designs.
-This new feature makes you faster, more able to backtrack and to keep refining your design as you go, and brings your content into the mix in a more direct way than has been possible before in any interface design tool.
+Today I’m excited to share a DetailsPro update that makes it easier than ever to make beautiful and detailed Apple designs.
+This new feature makes you faster when refining your designs and brings your content into the mix more directly than has been possible in any interface design tool before.
 Say hello to the new Repeat element.

 Repeat is made for the modern Apple designer in the very moment we find ourselves in all the time: designing a list of something (or a row of somethings).
 Whether a design calls for a carousel of cards or a triplet of tags, we often need to be able to design something, repeat it X times, and show different content in each repeated item.
 DetailsPro now supports this natively with an intuitive UI for creating these designs and goes even further and lets you customize each repeated SwiftUI item to make your next design beautiful, functional, and detailed.